centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 * events_GetByMarkets [https://docs.centra.com/soap/index.php?op=events_GetByMarkets](https://docs.centra.com/soap/index.php?op=events_GetByMarkets) (you can fetch events only for one or more markets)

 Events are removed from the queue with events_Done [https://docs.centra.com/soap/index.php?op=events_Done](https://docs.centra.com/soap/index.php?op=events_Done)

+[notice-box=alert]Do not call events_Done until you are certain the event is permantently stored in the receiving system.
+Calling events_Done before this is the case might cause the systems to go out of sync in case of disruptions.[/notice-box]

 You need to use events_Done on all events, even if they are of an unknown type that you don’t handle.
 The API returns the oldest events, up to a 100 in each events_Get.
 If you do not use events_Done on all events, all 100 events will eventually be old and you won’t see any new events.